-Your credit score is a tool used by lenders to help them figure out whether you qualify for products like loans, mortgages, credit cards or phone contracts.
-This score is influenced by factors in your credit report.
-Lenders like applicants who are ‘low-risk’, so the higher your score, the more likely you are to get cheaper rates.
+Your scores are influenced by factors in your credit report.
+Lenders like applicants who are ‘low-risk’ which means that the risk that an applicant won’t pay them back is low.
+So the higher your credit score, the more likely you are to get cheaper rates.

 A number of things make up your credit report and impact your credit score:

 When you need to borrow money, having a good credit score will indicate that you’re a safer bet for lenders, meaning you’re less likely to be declined.
 A better score will also help you get better interest rates which will make your repayments cheaper.
 This could save you £1,000s on things like credit cards, loans and mortgage rates.

 Like we mentioned, there are three main Credit Reference Agencies in the UK.
 Differences between your three credit reports can damage your chances of getting credit, so it’s best to check all three.

 It’s free to check your credit reports and scores as often as you’d like to and without damaging your scores using the following services:

 * For transparency, if you decide to sign up to ClearScore using this link, we’ll receive a small commission.

 Boost your credit score to get better rates on loans, credit cards and mortgages

 Grow a savings pot that’s there when you need it, starting at £20 a month

 Use your rent to build your credit history